Call Button

 Discoveries within recent research have found the primary contributing factor to be related to the neck, predominantly a fault in the upper cervical spine resulting in a SENSITISED BRAINSTEM.
 A sensitised brainstem and more importantly, a sensitised trigeminal cervical nucleus, has been shown to be the cause in pain reproduction to the head.
 This indicates migraines are due to a neurological disorder rather than a vascular disorder.

 As clinical knowledge updates, treatment for migraines has also evolved.
-Clinicians around the world are now pointing to the neck as the cause of migraines and are now treating the cervical spine rather than prescribing migraine pain relief and preventive medications to treat migraine attacks.
+Clinicians around the world are now pointing to the neck as the cause of migraines and are now treating the cervical spine.
+This method allows clinicians to avoid solely relying on acute migraine medication, pain relief, or other preventive medications to treat migraine attacks.
 Limiting medication as a preventive treatment for migraines ensures that patients don’t also suffer from medication overuse headache episodes.

 About The Assessment Stage